-- 244. Paragraphs 1 through 201 are incorporated by reference. - 245.
-The Illinois Civil Rights Act of 2003, Section 23/1 of the Illinois Complied Statutes 740, prohibits, among other things, racial discrimination by units of local government in Illinois. - 246.
-The City of Chicago is a unit of local government in Illinois. - 247.
-Defendants excluded the Plaintiffs and the Class members from participation in, denied the Plaintiffs and the Class members benefits of, and subjected the Plaintiffs and the Class members to discrimination in their employment on the basis of their race in violation of the Illinois Civil Rights Act, 740 ILCS 23/1 et seq. - 248.
-Defendants utilized criteria and methods of administration that had the effect of subjecting Plaintiffs and the Class member to discrimination because of their race. - 249.
-Plaintiffs and Class Members were harmed economically by the retaliation, by, among other things, losing wages, income, and retirement benefits.
+- 238. Paragraphs 1 through 209 are incorporated by reference. - 239.
+The Illinois Civil Rights Act of 2003, Section 23/1 of the Illinois Complied Statutes 740, prohibits, among other things, racial discrimination by units of local government in Illinois. - 240.
+The City of Chicago is a unit of local government in Illinois. - 241.
+Defendants excluded the Plaintiffs and the Class members from participation in, denied the Plaintiffs and the Class members benefits of, and subjected the Plaintiffs and the Class members to discrimination in their employment on the basis of their race in violation of the Illinois Civil Rights Act, 740 ILCS 23/1 et seq.

+- 242. Defendants utilized criteria and methods of administration that had the effect of subjecting Plaintiffs and the Class member to discrimination because of their race as compared to their Caucasian coworkers in violation of the Illinois Civil Rights Act, 740 ILCS 23/1 et seq., including with respect to opportunities to obtain positions, opportunities to work overtime, and being subjected to unwarranted and excessive discipline. - 243.
+Plaintiffs and Class Members were harmed economically by the discrimination, by, among other things, losing wages, income, and retirement benefits.

-WHEREFORE, Plaintiffs pray that the Court: certify the class; designate Plaintiffs as class representatives and designate Plaintiffs' counsel as class counsel; enter preliminary and permanent relief enjoining the discriminatory conduct, including by appointing a third-party administrator to oversee promotions, transfers, shift, and overtime assignments; award compensatory damages including lost wages, back pay, front pay, and lost benefits; award reinstatement to former employees; award the costs of this action, including the fees and costs of experts, together with reasonable attorneys' fees; and award all relief to which Plaintiffs are entitled, even if they have not demanded that relief in their pleadings.
+WHEREFORE, Plaintiffs pray that the Court: certify the Class and/or Sub-Classes; as Class and Sub-Class representatives and designate Plaintiffs' counsel as Class counsel; enter preliminary and permanent injunctive and other relief including, without limitation, enjoining the Defendant from discriminating against African-Americans, and, if appropriate, appointing an independent and qualified Special Master or other qualified third-party to implement, supervise and train the Water Department personnel in such a manner as to eliminate employment discrimination in all its forms; award compensatory damages including without limitation lost wages, back pay, front pay, pre-and post-judgment interest, and compensation for lost benefits; award reinstatement to former employees; award the costs of this action, including the fees and costs of experts, together with reasonable attorneys' fees; and award all relief to which Plaintiffs and the Class are or may be entitled, even if they have not demanded that relief in their pleadings.